LouisDuboscq/LouisDuboscq.github.io/_posts/2020-11-04-jetbrains-compose.md

 }
 ~~~

-Note the only new `Window` keyword that is making it magic.
+Note there is only a new `Window` keyword that is making it magic.
 All the rest is basic Jetpack Compose.

 ~~~
 import androidx.compose.desktop.Window